hashicorp/terraform-website/content/source/docs/cloud/sentinel/mock.html.md

 scrub sensitive data from these mocks, but we do not guarantee 100% accuracy.
 Treat this data with care, and avoid generating mocks with live sensitive data when possible.
 Access to this information requires [permission to download Sentinel mocks](/docs/cloud/users-teams-organizations/permissions.html)
-Sentinel mocks for the workspace where the data was generated.  ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))
+Sentinel mocks for the workspace where the data was generated. permissions.](/docs/cloud/users-teams-organizations/permissions.html))

 [permissions-citation]: #intentionally-unused---keep-for-maintainers